 It took another couple of years of getting my resources lined up, but I decided to go to Chinese medicine school as a means to figuring out my health and owning my journey.

 Admittedly, I didn’t really know what I was getting into at the time.
+I just knew that I needed something outside of conventional medicine that would explain what was going on with my body.
 The first day of school felt like Hogwarts - so I made the false assumption that it would be all rainbows and intuition.
 Wrong again.
 It was four years, full time, of the hardest learning and studying that I’ve ever done.
 I thought, “if my health doesn’t kill me, school will.”
 But I loved the knowledge, the challenge of discovery, and I knew while still in school that some day I’d want to teach the medicine to steward the secrets of the universe into the 21st century.

 I graduated in 2009 and immediately jumped into private practice.
 I had done rotations at St Vincent’s Cancer Center, HIV Center, and the Manhattan VA - where I quickly learned that institutional medicine was not where I wanted to be.
 I wanted to be one-on-one with patients in a small setting where we had time to brainstorm, research, discover, and co-create a path to wellness.
 I wanted to provide them with all the things that I had been missing in my own journey.
 I wanted to listen to them.
 I wanted to hear what their unique experience of being human was like and how we could bring that experience from black and white into 3D technicolor.

-It’s been a long ride, but own Hashimoto’s has stabilized where I hover at the borderline of auto-immune, but there’s still work to do.
+It’s been a long ride and I’m by no means cured.
+My Hashimoto’s has stabilized where I hover at the borderline of auto-immune.

-Which I’m fine with because Hashimoto’s has become one of my most beloved teachers.
-It’s brought me closer to my patients in ways I could never have even imagined while forcing me to look for solutions in unexpected places.
-It’s taught me to forgive my body for what I initially felt was a gross betrayal but in reality is my body trying to protect me because she loves me more than I’ve loved her.
-Hashi’s has helped me make connections between catalyst events in my life and taught me emotional literacy that had escaped me up until my mid-30’s.
+Which I’m fine with because my Hashimoto’s has become a beloved friend.
+It’s forced me to look for solutions in unexpected places.
+It’s taught me to forgive my body.
+The diagnosis of auto-immune initially felt like a gross betrayal but in reality is my body trying to protect me because she loves me more than I’ve loved her.
+Hashi’s has helped me make connections between catalyst events in my life and taught me emotional literacy that had escaped me until recently.
 I now pick battles that I can win instead of going into every fight with a vengeance.
 I’ve learned to ask for help and allow people to contribute to me rather than taking on the world solo.
-It’s been a tool that I have nothing but gratitude for.
+Compassion is often a knee jerk reaction rather than something I struggle to find.
+My Hashi’s is a tool that I have nothing but gratitude for.

 I'm still gluten free and curvy in places I struggle to love.
 Nature-throid is part of my morning routine and I’m taking low dose naltrexone as an experiment to see how it shifts my antibodies.
+In the summer of 2018, I had a set-back.
+While opening my new 12 room wellness center / healer’s collective in Manhattan, running my private practice, teaching at Pacific College, and supervising in the college clinic - I overtaxed my system.
+The Lyme’s disease that had been hiding in my system since childhood came back with a vengeance (confirmed this time) and the Epstein Barr Virus decided to make a reappearance.
+I crashed in epic proportions.
+As harrowing as it was to get back on my feet, it was an awesome reminder that health is dynamic, not static.
+It’s a fickle friend that needs be tended to on a daily basis.
 Acupuncture will always be a cornerstone to keeping my immune system purring while yoga and meditation help me decompress so that I can show up where it counts.
+And I now make these things a priority because they work for me.
 I say “no” to things as a means of creating space to say “yes” to things that matter.
 However, none of these things feel burdensome - they feel like steps moving me towards the best version of myself.